Scientists have just mapped the volcanic lower region of Hawaii in amazing detail - ExBulletin

 The earthquake swarm had an opportunity to get a closer look at the fiery bottom of the island.
 While earthquakes can come from many sources, magma or fluids moving through cracks generates the telltale seismic rumble.
 As the molten rock shifts, it can pressurize nearby ground, causing it to crack and shift, which the scientists can also detect in the earthquake data.

-By plotting all of these earthquakes in three dimensions—a bit like a geological drip—scientists have now mapped a network of subterranean structures where magma might flow toward the surface, charging volcanic eruptions.
+By plotting all of these earthquakes in three dimensions—a bit like a geologic raster—scientists have now mapped a network of subterranean structures where magma might flow toward the surface, charging volcanic eruptions.

 Seismic treasure trove